AustinVillaatHome/noip-daemon/README.md

     make
     sudo make install

 Enter the username and password from the team documentation.
+There are multiple accounts (one for each HSR), so just update the one associated with your robot.
 Default interval is fine.
 Don't run anything on successful update.

 Install the init script from Villa Tools to run the daemon on boot